-Studies reveal that teenage drivers account for more vehicular accidents as compared to any other age groups.
-While the thought of car accidents could be disturbing, that does not necessarily mean that you have to beg an adult or take public transportation to get to your destination.
-Taking precautions and practicing safe driving techniques is the key to preventing these accidents.
+Studies reveal that teenage drivers account for more vehicular accidents as compared to any other age group.
+While the thought of car accidents could be disturbing, that does not necessarily mean that our teen drivers have to beg an adult to drive them or take public transportation to get to their destination.
+Taking precautions and practicing safe driving techniques is the key to staying safe on the road.

-Here are a few tips that will keep you safe while on the road.
+Here are a few tips that will keep you and those around you safe while on the road.

 While driving, it is important to keep your focus on the road.
-That being said, multitasking is prohibited.
+That being said, multitasking is not only a challenge for experienced drivers let alone new drivers, it is prohibited by law.

-Cell phones are one of the common causes of vehicular accidents.
+Talking on cell phones are one of the common causes of vehicular accidents; texting has even higher instances of accidents.
 In fact, several studies suggest that using a cell phone while driving is almost the same as driving drunk.
 Plus, most states prohibit the use of cell phone while behind the wheel.
+That call or text can wait.

 As a driver, you have to understand that speeding involves a number of consequences.
 Costly tickets, revoked driving privileges and potential deadly crashes are just some of them.